 - 1. Required the Department of Social Services (DSS), in consultation with the Department of Public Health, to establish a three-year shaken baby syndrome education pilot program in up to 10 counties that volunteer to participate which uses delivery approaches and public education materials for the prevention of shaken baby syndrome based on current best scientific evidence and practices. - 2.
 Required the entity selected to implement the pilot program select or develop instructional materials for parents and other caregivers; provide information and materials to parents and other caregivers; provide materials to all health facilities in participating counties; train staff and volunteers at health facilities to deliver presentations to parents and other caregivers; provide support in all aspects of program implementation; and prepare and submit to the Legislature an evaluation of the effectiveness of the pilot program. - 3.
 Required that the pilot program and other activities be funded exclusively with funds allocated to DSS from the State Children's Trust Fund.

-Legislative History Senate Human Services (3-2) Senate Appropriations (13-2) Senate Floor (30-7)
+Senate Human Services (3-2) Senate Appropriations (13-2) Senate Floor (30-7) Assembly Human Services (6-1) Assembly Appropriations (Held on Suspense)